constata-eu/asami/README.md

 ### CAVEATS AND OPEN QUESTIONS

+##### We'll try to make do with current nostr event types, but may need to implement new ones.
 The Nostr events are not optimized for smart contracts, but they are the native format for Nostr clients.
 The proposed protocols prioritize usability and compatibility, allowing Nostriches to use their existing clients and event types.
 This could result in higher costs and a less attractive appearance.
 Using type 1 Nostr events for appraisals may create unnecessary noise in the advertiser and participant's timeline.
 Private direct messages cannot be used for smart contract validation.
-We are exploring ways to make these public messages less noisy, possibly through a new Nostr Improvement Proposal.
+We are exploring ways to make these public messages less noisy, possibly through a new NIP.

+##### On-chain verification of nostr messages is expensive.
+We may need to build an oracle.
+Nostr signs using Schnorr Signatures, which are expensive to verify on-chain.
+Our (yet naive) implementation spends 2300801 gas for a single message verification, which is currently around 60 USD.
+That cost is prohibitive for micro payment campaigns.
+If we can't get the on-chain verification cost significantly down, we will need to create a distributed oracle for nostr messages.
+The interactions with the oracle will still resemble the protocol described above for the on-chain contract.

+#### Nostr uses Schnorr signatures, we can have MuSig chatbots from the start.
+At the protocol level, Nostr supports multisig, so whenever we mention a chatbot, we can work on making them multi-sig and run by a federation.
+But nostr does not provide other types of signature scripting, timelocks and key rotation or recovery, which call for a new NIP.